Once the interface of the type class

 list(int) are not.

-type (or sequence of types, in the case of a multi-parameter type class) and
+(or sequence of types, in the case of a multi-parameter type class)

 These restrictions ensure that there are no overlapping instance declarations,